kasunkv/UoM-CSE-DotNet-Workshop-2017/README.md

 Now it's time to add the List to display the names of the registered students.
 You need to add a `ListBox` for this.

 Search for `ListBox` in the *Toolbox* window and drag and drop it on the MainForm.
-You can hower over the corners of the `ListBox` click and drag to resize the `ListBox`.
+You can hover over the corners of the `ListBox` click and drag to resize the `ListBox`.

 Change the *Name* Property of the `ListBox` from the Properties Window to get a reference to the `ListBox` from the code behind.
 Look at the screenshot below.